In 2018, I had the opportunity to speak at the cPanel Conference in Houston.

 This look at hardware helps us size up the target system and make sure there is enough room and power for the data we want to move.
 It will also make sure that we are not severely altering the server’s capabilities unexpectedly, such as halving the available memory on database-intensive applications.

 This set of commands will look at the remainder of the LAMP stack:

-If you happen to be using the older EasyApache 3, the necessary information is stored in a YAML file instead and can be converted using a utility on the new server, which should be running EasyApache 4.
+If you happen to be using the older EasyApache 3, the necessary information is stored in a YAML file instead, and can be converted using a utility on the new server, which should be running EasyApache 4.
 Bring the file /var/cpanel/easy/apache/profile/_main.yaml over to the target machine, and then use this command to turn it into an EasyApache 4 profile JSON file:

 /scripts/convert_ea3_profile_to_ea4 /home/_main.yaml /home/ea4-migration-profile.json